 It’s not just a matter of turning grey (sometimes that might be a refreshing update for our look).
 As we grow older our hair loses fullness and volume, our scalp becomes drier and our locks weaker and frizzier.
-This happens because hair follicles get smaller, sebum production declines so our strands grow fewer and thinner.
+This happens because hair follicles get smaller, and sebum production declines so our strands grow fewer and thinner.
 Also, the structure of the cuticle and the surface layer of the hair fibre alters turning uneven and a bit rough.

 As hormones change, the hair sheds more and grows back more slowly, causing it to thin- says David Kingsley, PhD, president and co-founder of British Science Corporation, an internationally recognized company dedicated to the research and treatment of all types of hair loss and associated scalp conditions-.
 In addition, hormones trigger a reduction in sebum production that can leave the hair feeling dryer.

 So, how can we keep our strands looking healthy and youthful?
 If you’re looking for a solution to smooth your hair and make it appear more full and lustrous, a botox hair treatment can help.
 It is a formula that reverts the hair back to it’s most healthy and natural state giving your locks strength, nourishment, and vitality helping fill in any of the cracks in your hair’s natural fibre.

 Think of hair botox as the ultimate deep conditioning treatment for your hair.
 It works similarly to skin Botulinum Toxin without getting injections into your scalp.
 It contains a powerful cocktail of nourishing active ingredients such as Vitamins B5, Vitamin E, Amino Acid, Glyoxylic Acid, Collagen Complex, BONT-L Peptide.
 And just like botox works by relaxing the muscles and smoothing skin, hair botox works by filling in individual fibres of hair to help give it fullness and make it smooth.